 You should ignore behaviors that aren’t self-rewarding.
 For instance, if your dog barks for attention, ignore them.
 This will teach them not to bark for attention.
 You can also ignore behaviors like jumping.
 You should not ignore behaviors that are self-rewarding, like chewing on furniture.

-If your puppy doesn’t get any reward from their behavior, they will stop performing it.
+If your puppy doesn’t get any reward for their behavior, they will stop performing it.

 There are several things you should not do when disciplining your canine.